ppy/osu-wiki/wiki/osu!_wiki/Maintenance/List_of_maintainers/en.md

 ## Past maintainers

-This list includes maintainers of the MediaWiki setup, which osu! wiki [used to have](/wiki/History_of_osu!/osu!_wiki):
+This list includes maintainers of the MediaWiki setup, which the osu! wiki [used to have](/wiki/History_of_osu!/osu!_wiki):

 - ![][flag_RU] [\[Dellirium\]](https://osu.ppy.sh/users/519032)
 - ![][flag_NZ] [deadbeat](https://osu.ppy.sh/users/128370)